 Our Tax Policy

-The Company is committed to paying all the taxes that we owe in accordance with the spirit of all tax laws that apply to our operations.
-We believe that paying our taxes in this way is the clearest indication we can give of being responsible participants in society.
+The Company is committed to paying all the taxes it owes in accordance with the spirit of all tax laws that apply to its operations.
+We believe paying our taxes in this way is the clearest indication we can give of being responsible participants in society.
 We will fulfil our commitment to paying the appropriate taxes that we owe by seeking to pay the right amount of tax, in the right place, and at the right time.
-We aim to do this by ensuring that we report our tax affairs in ways that reflect the economic reality of the transactions that we undertake during the course of our trade.
+We aim to do this by ensuring we report our tax affairs in ways that reflect the economic reality of the transactions that we undertake during the course of our trade.

 We will not seek to use those options made available in tax law, or the allowances and reliefs that it provides, in ways that are contrary to the spirit of the law.
 Nor will we undertake specific transactions with the sole or main aim of securing tax advantages that would otherwise not be available to us based on the reality of the trade that we undertake.
 The Company will never undertake transactions that would require notification to HM Revenue & Customs under the Disclosure of Tax Avoidance Schemes Regulations or participate in any arrangement to which it might be reasonably anticipated that the UK’s General Anti-Abuse Rule might apply.